wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.24 - 15 Oct 2013 =
+* Compat : Eyes Only User Access Shortcode (requires v 1.6)
+* Change : Allow post reading exceptions to be assigned for the All or Anonymous metagroup, but display a warning regarding best practice
+* Fixed : Cannot add Permission Group membership via Edit User screen if that membership was previously expired by a PP Membership date limit but PP Membership plugin is now inactive

 = 2.1.23 - 28 Sep 2013 =
 * Fixed : Category/Term exceptions to grant additional access did not affect term listings if parent term was inaccessible